-I recently read a post about writing for children.
+I read a post about writing for children.
 It focused on the story’s characters.

 The Seat of the Pants Writing Method

 This is such an interesting method of writing.
-Your character introduces himself and gradually reveals bits and pieces, and blossoms as the story moves along.
-I’m currently working on a middle-grade science fiction manuscript that is using this style.
+Your character introduces himself, gradually reveals bits and pieces and blossoms as the story moves along.
+I’m currently working on a middle-grade science fiction manuscript that uses this style.
 I didn’t intentionally start the story this way… it just happened.

 You do need to be careful with this method, though; you may lose track of all the bits and pieces that make up the character.
 So, a good way to keep track of those quirky telltale marks, expressions, behavior patterns, and physical features is to note them on a page or card as they become unveiled.
 You wouldn’t want your character to have brown eyes in one chapter and blue eyes in another – unless of course, it’s a science fiction or paranormal and part of the storyline.